 - Implement: Eligible Hospitals must meet the criteria for adopting CEHRT and demonstrate actual implementation, installation, or utilization of CEHRT.

-- Stage 1 (exit DHS) sets the baseline for electronic data capture and information sharing.
+- Stage 1 sets the baseline for electronic data capture and information sharing.

 Process for Reporting Public Health Objectives

-Beginning October 1, 2013, all Eligible Hospitals, regardless of their stage of Meaningful Use, will be required to register with the Wisconsin Department of Health Services (DHS), Division of Public Health (DPH), to initiate an onboarding process for any of the public health objectives.
-Eligible Hospitals are required to register with the DPH either before their EHR reporting period starts or within 60 days from the beginning of their EHR reporting period.
-For current registration information, Eligible Hospitals should refer to the Public Health Meaningful Use website at www.dhs.wisconsin.gov/ehealth/PHMU/index.htm.
+All Eligible Hospitals regardless of their stage of Meaningful Use, are required to register with the Wisconsin Department of Health Services (DHS), Division of Public Health (DPH), to initiate an onboarding process for the public health reporting objective.
+For current registration information, Eligible Hospitals should refer to the Public Health Meaningful Use website.

 2014 Clinical Quality Measures (CQMs)

-In addition to meeting the core and menu objectives, Eligible Hospitals and CAHs are also required to report clinical quality measures (CQMs) in order to successfully participate in the program.
+In addition to meeting Meaningful Use measures, Eligible Hospitals and Critical Access Hospitals are also required to report on the CQMs in order to successfully participate in the program.